 Sarah Dolby (formerly Johnson née Jarvis) (c.1846 – 28 July 1934)

 Sarah was the daughter of George and Sarah Jarvis and was baptised at St. Andrew the Great on 3 January 1847.
-She grew up at 8 Falcon’s Yard – which was a yard which ran from Petty Cury to St. Tibb’s Row.
+She grew up at 8 Falcon’s Yard – which ran from Petty Cury to St. Tibb’s Row.
 George was a bricklayer, but later became the landlord of the Anchor Inn on Silver Street, where he also ran a boatyard.
 Sarah married Martin Beaumont Johnson (1844-1876 in St Andrew the Great church on 7 October 1869.
 Martin was a boatbuilder and the couple lived at the Anchor, where Martin ran the boatyard for his father in law.
 Martin died in a drowning accident in August 1876, which an inquest was found to be due to a probable fit.

 Sarah then married widower Thomas Robson (1841-1894) in 1881.
 Thomas’s first wife Annie had died in December 1879 leaving him with eight children to raise.
 The couple had two children of their own: Gertrude and Frederick.
 Thomas was a printer but also a chorister, who was principal tenor at King’s College.
 In 1891 the couple were living at the Anchor with four of their children.
-Thomas died in March 1894 after a short illness, he was around 53 years old.
+Thomas died in March 1894 after a short illness, he was 53 years old.
 Although the burial register says he and Annie are buried in this parish we have not found their names in the grave register or on any monument..

 Sarah married for a third time to Frank Dolby in 1897 and they ran the Anchor Inn together.
 After he died in 1910, she continued to be the landlady until at least 1918.
-In the 1916 Kelly’s Directory she was listed as being the landlady of the Anchor Inn and billiard room and also running the Anchor Boat house (at Silver Street also) and the Robinson Crusoe Boat house on Sheep’s Green.
+In the 1916 Kelly’s Directory she was listed as being the landlady of the Anchor Inn and billiard room and also running the Anchor Boat house in Silver Street and the Robinson Crusoe Boat house on Sheep’s Green.
 Sarah died at 21 Millington Road, the home of her daughter Gertrude.

 Francis Henry Dolby (Frank) (1865 – 11 June 1910)